Graceful Shutdown Pattern

 }

-• The program sleeps for 5 seconds to allow the performTask goroutine to run.
+- The program sleeps for 5 seconds to allow the

 Key Points

-2. Select Statement: The select statement is used to wait for a signal on the terminateChan channel.
-If a signal is received, the goroutine prints a termination message and returns, stopping its execution.
+channel.
+If a signal is received, the goroutine prints a termination message and returns, stopping its execution. -

 Conclusion